iamsomraj/SHARE-IT-social-media-application/README.md

 # SHARE-IT

-SHARE-IT is a Modern Social Media Application, where users can register and login in the portal.
+SHARE-IT - A Modern Social Media Application, where users can register and login in the portal.
 Users can also create and like posts.
 There is also a feed where users can see posts from followed users.
 It is built using Nuxt 2, Vue, Tailwind CSS, Express, Postgres and Objection.js.

 ## Features